 Level 2- Self-comparison meets with neutrality and acceptance

 Your feelings are neutral.
 Not good nor bad emotions are connected with the process of comparing.
 You are excepting who you are and excepting who they are.

 Level 3- Self-comparison is encouraging

 This is when you feel inspired and motivated when comparing.
 This is where positive energy comes in.
-You are motivated/inspired to be more like them, maybe have what they have and see what you can learn from them.
+You are motivated/inspired to be more like them or to want to have what they have and see what you can learn from them.

 - Awareness is key.
 Become aware when you are comparing yourself to someone and become aware of what level you are doing it.